-Introduction What follows is a largely chronological narrative of the development and accomplishments of our union.
+What follows is a largely chronological narrative of the development and accomplishments of our union.
 The final section of the narrative is titled “Our Philosophy of Civil Service.
-That section explains how the various “non-traditional” actions of this labor union, which are depicted in earlier sections, fit together in a coherent pattern consistent with that philosophy.
+That section explains how the various “non-traditional” actions of this labor union, depicted in earlier sections, fit together in a coherent pattern consistent with that philosophy.
 The reader should understand, however, that the union did not have a “Philosophy of Civil Service” document at its inception, all neatly thought out and rationalized, ready to use as our fundamental guide to action.
 Rather, the philosophy developed and evolved in the heat of the battles recounted here.
 By 2006, those battles – and rights granted federal labor unions in the Civil Service Reform Act of 1978 – resulted in the union having two strong arms.

 The National Treasury Employees Union uses as an organizing concept the idea that all Federal employees should be treated with dignity and respect.
 In retrospect, this organizing concept summarizes our early vision and belief very well.